 The Disciplined Agile (DA) framework distinguishes between two types of “agility at scale”:

-- Scaling agile at the team level (tactical agility at scale.
+- Scaling agile at the team level (tactical agility at scale).
 This is the application of agile and lean strategies on individual Disciplined Agile Delivery (DAD) teams.
 The goal is to apply agile deeply to address all of the complexities/scaling factors (team size, geographic distribution, organizational distribution, domain complexity, technical complexity, and regulatory compliance) appropriately.
 Scaling frameworks such as LeSS, NEXUS, and SAFe tend to focus around the issues of team size and sometimes geographic distribution.

-- Scaling agile at the organizational level (strategic agility at scale.
+- Scaling agile at the organizational level (strategic agility at scale).
 This is the application of agile and lean strategies broadly across your entire organization.
 From an IT point of view this includes Disciplined DevOps and Disciplined Agile IT in general.
 From an enterprise point of view this includes all divisions and teams within your organization, not just your IT department.

 Tactical agility at scale is the application of agile and lean strategies on individual Disciplined Agile Delivery (DAD) teams.
 The following figure summarizes the scaling factors that will affect your efforts to tactically scale agile on IT delivery teams.
 This includes the ability to apply agile on teams of all sizes, on teams that are geographically distributed, on teams facing regulatory compliance, on teams addressing a complex domain (problem space), on teams applying a complex technologies, on teams where outsourcing may be involved, and combinations thereof.
-An important implication of this is that because you are likely to have delivery teams facing different situations, these teams will be following different tailorings of the Disciplined Agile framework – context counts.
+An important implication of this is that because you are likely to have delivery teams facing different situations, these teams will be following different tailorings of the Disciplined Agile toolkit – context counts.

 Strategic agility at scale is the application of agile and lean strategies broadly across your entire organization.
-From an IT point of view this includes all four levels depicted in Figure 1 above, and from a more detailed point of view all of the process blades shown in the figure below.
+From a high-level point of view this includes all four levels depicted in Figure 1 above, and from a more detailed point of view all of the process blades shown in the figure below.